 With all of the applications and tools available, time zone differences may cause a lot of confusion among individuals who operate across time zones.
 When each management schedules meetings and project deadlines based on their own time zone, there will undoubtedly be inconsistencies as employees working in other time zones attempt to adapt this to their own time zone.

-To avoid the frequent issue of working across time zones, businesses might establish an official time zone for all team members to use when scheduling meetings or establishing deadlines.
+To avoid the frequent issue of working remotely in a different time zone, businesses might establish an official time zone for all team members to use when scheduling meetings or establishing deadlines.
 Teams can prevent misunderstanding, misalignment, and delays this way.
 Employees can quickly find out the time zone difference for their location and prepare appropriately if a standard time zone is in place.

 Encourage employees to create their own shared experiences in workplace team chat applications, according to certain best practice examples.
-The most popular corporate channels in team chat applications are generally public, #random, or some more particular channels that attract individuals who have similar hobbies (e.g., #books, #games, #memes).
-These virtual places would encourage teams to contribute to the casual conversation thread in an ideal world regardless of when they signed in.
+At Turing, we use corporate channels in team chat applications that are generally public, #random, or some more particular channels that attract individuals who have similar hobbies (e.g., #books, #games, #memes).
+These virtual places encourages our teams to contribute to the casual conversation thread in an ideal world regardless of when they signed in.

 Although managing a geographically scattered workforce might be difficult at times, the method has several advantages.
 This is why we're witnessing a constant growth in the number of organizations hiring abroad.
 To better grasp the trend, let's break down all of the advantages of working across time zones.